Orange-OpenSource/a11y-guidelines/src/en/web/develop/layout.md

 ## Decoupling content from interaction and presentation

-**Target:** everyone, especially people with visual disabilities, reading or attention difficulties.
+**Target:** Everyone, especially people with visual disabilities, reading or attention difficulties.
 **When:** during development.

 **Description:**